The 10 best affordable PR tools for small businesses

 Here are some PR tools for small businesses offering a press release distribution service:

 - JournoLink: Obviously we will start by presenting JournoLink.
-For £25 a month the platform allows you to send an unlimited number of press releases to a database of over 6000 journalists, bloggers and broadcasters.
+The platform allows you to send an unlimited number of press releases to a database of over 10 000 journalists, bloggers and broadcasters.
 When registering, you will be asked to select up to three industry categories to ensure that your press releases will only be sent to the relevant journalists.
 Also, JournoLink allows you to receive editorial requests from our journalists, giving you the opportunity to appear regularly in their articles.

 - Response Source: Response Source is a similar product allowing you to send your press releases to a database of thousands of journalists and influencers.
 They also send editorial requests to their subscribers.
 Like on JournoLink, you can choose the categories you want to send your press release to.
 Pricing starts at £80 per release to send it to three categories.
 If you want to add more categories, there are different subscription plans.